yanqingSHEN/SQL/Leetcode/Project Employees II.md

 GROUP BY project_id
 HAVING COUNT(*) = MAX(num)
 ```
+Group by Clause is executed before Having Clause.
 In the outer query, the max(num) for each group(project) is exactly the num for that group.
 So this way doesn't output what we want.